Clinical Research Practitioner

 Main Duties

-- Confirm that participants are safe and eligible to take part in the study.
+• Verify that the participant is safe and able to take part in the study.

-- Perform the Capsule Sponge test on participants.
+• Perform the Capsule Sponge test on the participant.

-- Work autonomously to manage a caseload of participants while contributing to the wider BEST4 research team.
+• Work autonomously to manage your caseload of participants, whilst working as part of a wider BEST4 research team.

-- Perform other clinical skills as required to support participants during study visits (e.g., emergency practices).
+• Perform other clinical skills as required to care for participants during their study visit (e.g. emergency practices).

-- Work in accordance with local policies and procedures and respond appropriately in emergencies (detachment, bleeding, resuscitation or anaphylactic reaction).
+• Work in accordance with local policy and procedures and take appropriate action in case of emergencies (detachment, bleeding, resuscitation or anaphylactic reaction).

-- Ensure mandatory training is up to date per local policies and requirements.
+• Ensure that mandatory training is kept up to date as per local policies and requirements.

-- Collaborate with the BEST4 clinical coordinator to address re-training needs in Capsule Sponge test administration.
+• Work closely with the BEST4 clinical coordinator to address areas where re‑training in Capsule Sponge test administration might be required.

-- Input and enter data onto the electronic Case Report Form (eCRF) and related research databases as required.
+• Input and upload data onto the electronic Case Report Form (eCRF) and other related research databases as required.

-- Collect, verify and enter study data with high accuracy in line with ICH Good Clinical Practice (ICH GCP).
+• Collect, record, verify and enter study data with a high degree of accuracy and in accordance with the principles of ICH Good Clinical Practice (ICH GCP).

-- Work in accordance with regulations described in ICH-GCP, National Directives and Research Governance of Cambridge University, the Trusts, CPTU and EMS Healthcare policies and procedures.
+• Work in accordance with regulations as described in ICH‑GCP, National Directives and Research Governance of Cambridge University, the Trusts, CPTU and EMS Healthcare policies and procedures.

-- Identify potential barriers to recruitment and participate in implementing action plans as required.
+• Identify potential barriers to recruitment and be involved in implementing action/plans as required.

-- Facilitate and maintain effective communication with the study team, BEST4 Research Practitioners and study participants; attend and contribute to relevant meetings.
+• Facilitate and maintain effective communication with the study team, BEST4 Research Practitioners and study participants.
+Attend and contribute to meetings relevant to the BEST4 study and mobile units.

-- Liaise with study personnel at Cambridge University Hospitals NHS Trust, University of Cambridge, CPTU and EMS Healthcare as necessary.
+• Liaise with various study personnel at Cambridge University Hospitals NHS Trust, University of Cambridge, CPTU and EMS Healthcare as necessary.

-- Drive the BEST4 mobile units to different research sites as per the study schedule.
+• Drive the BEST4 mobile units to the different research sites as per the study schedule.

 Qualifications